 Review games (DIY a Taboo deck for the semester & add to it; submit future Jeopardy questions, etc.)

 Exit Ticket (1) reviewing lesson content and (2) checking on their own understanding.
 Usually taken by Plickers survey.
 I prefer Plickers because it only depends on the instructor having a phone, and I can analyze statistics.
 Students can also track their overall class progress.
+I have each student affix their Plicker on the cover (insider or outside) of their notebook or folder.

 Note to self: To Do (what I’m adding next)